 If oatmeal has become boring or if breakfast for your family is reminiscent of Goldilocks and the Three Bears, where everyone prefers their own a little differently, then this array of best oatmeal toppings that are (mostly) healthy as heck is the perfect solution.
 Simply make a big batch of oatmeal, set out an assortment of ingredients, and let everyone make a bowl that’s just right.–Angie Zoobkoff

-Best Oatmeal Toppings
+Our Favorite Oatmeal Toppings

 For the oatmeal

 - 3 to 4 cups water or milk, whether dairy or plant based